poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 ```
 break *main+83 if $edx > 30
 ```
-Let's make a fibonacci function inside of gdb just for the sake of it:
+Let's make a fibonacci function inside of GDB just for the sake of it:
 ```
 define fib
     set $tmp = 0